YJDoc2/Kerberos-JS-Module/API.md

 <ul>
     <li>name {string} : the key that the data was saved with</li>
 </ul>
-Returns : {Object} The data that was saved.
+Returns : {Any} The data that was saved.
 </div>

 <div>